Pregnant Goldfish – Is Your Fish Going to Lay Eggs?

 Goldfish is a freshwater fish that is very popular among aquarists, both amateurs and experienced.
 Goldfish has been bred in isolation for over a thousand years.

-Due to cross breeding, there are several varieties of goldfish that vary in the body size, shape, coloration and fin configuration.
+Due to cross-breeding, there are several varieties of goldfish that vary in body size, shape, coloration, and fin shapes.

 Breeding Requirements for Goldfish